Compromise makes it comfortable.

 Yes, our God is a gracious God.
 But, there are moral expectations of those who are part of his eternal kingdom.

 3. The accountability compromise.

 God gathers the people of his kingdom in the ekklesia, Christ's church.
-Fifty-nine or more New Testament passages clarify the "one another" relationships that exist in this body, Christ's church.
+Fifty-nine or more New Testament passages clarify the "one another" relationships that exist in this faith community.
 Several of them affirm the accountability of these "one another" relationships---

 Hebrews 3:13, ESV